steipete/ordercli/README.md

-# ordercli
+# ordercli 🛵

-Go CLI: multi-provider food order history + status.
+Your takeout timeline, in the terminal.

 Repo: `github.com/steipete/ordercli`